asemidotsky/dev-wiki/pages/interview/python-tasks.md

 Modules

 - Network module:
-  - Define abstract interface of NetworkEntity.
+  - Define abstract interface of NetworkDevice.
   - This entity should have name, manufactured date and type properties.
 Type can have only next values: Router, Firewall, Switch
   - Network entity has next operations:
     - `deploy` with one parameter - environment name